saifhamdan/saifhamdan/README.md

 **`Full Stack Software Engineer`**

-A dedicated full-stack software engineer who started coding from day one while studying computer information systems, I possess a wealth of experience in developing applications from the ground up using various programming languages such as Golang, NodeJS with MERN stack, and .NET Core.
-My proficiency in object-oriented programming, data structures, and algorithms and participation in multiple programming competitions have honed my problem-solving skills.
-My primary focus is on software engineering, system design, and architecture, although I remain eager to expand my knowledge and adapt to new technologies and diverse work environments.
-Having hands-on experience in micro-services, protocol buffer & gRPC, docker, messaging system, and building real-time applications, A firm grasp of DevOps and Docker principles with good knowledge of git & GitLab.
-Moreover, My expertise extends to the JavaScript ecosystem and web development technologies, where I remain abreast of the latest trends and advancements.
+A passionate full-stack software engineer experienced in building products A-Z from the ground up, acting as a team lead despite my young age.
+My expertise lies in crafting robust, scalable solutions with a focus on event-driven architecture and real-time applications.
+Proficient in system design, microservices, and the JavaScript ecosystem, I thrive in dynamic environments, always eager to adopt the latest technologies.

+I love and enjoy coding with Go and solving real-world complex problems utilizing Go's simplicity, efficiency, and all the capabilities it offers on the table.

+Yes, I'm a Go enthusiast :D

 ### 🧰 Languages and Tools